Apply Online for Fall Admission!

-- International Students – International students are required to submit their TOEFL score and a completed Certification of Finance form with supplemental bank statements (see International Students).
+- International Students – International students are required to submit their TOEFL, IELTS, or PTE score and a completed Certification of Finance form with supplemental bank statements (see International Students).

 The GRE (Graduate Record Exam) is optional and not required for admission.
 An applicant may want to submit their GRE results if they believe it might strengthen their application.

 An official TOEFL, IELTS, or PTE score is required of international applicants.
-A minimum TOEFL score of 79 (internet-based) or 550 (paper-based) is required for consideration.
+A minimum TOEFL score of 79 (internet-based) is required for consideration.
 A minimum IELTS score of 6.5 or higher is required.
 After review of an application, coursework in USF's Intensive English Program may be recommended or required.
-The USF school code for the GRE and the TOEFL is 6996 or 4850.
+The USF school code for the GRE and the TOEFL is 4850.
 A department code is not necessary.
-The M.A. in International and Development Economics requires that students with scores between 79 and 100 on the TOEFL iBT (550 and 600 on PBT) complete a Graduate Writing/Speaking course at USF in the first semester of graduate studies at USF.
+The M.A. in International and Development Economics requires that students with scores between 79 and 100 on the TOEFL iBT complete a Graduate Writing/Speaking course at USF in the first semester of graduate studies at USF.
 This information is included in the admission letter.